 CC BY-NC: This work is released under a CC BY-NC license, which means that you are free to do with it as you please as long as you (1) properly attribute it and (2) do not use it for commercial gain.

-Bohdana Allman is a Ph.D. candidate in Instructional Psychology and Technology at Brigham Young University.
-She has taught courses in technology integration, foundations of bilingual/ESL education, second language acquisition, assessment for diverse learners, second language literacy, and family, school, community partnership for both pre-service and in-service teachers.
-Bohdana’s research interests represent her cross-disciplinary expertise in applied linguistics, pedagogy, and instructional design.
-These include online collaborative learning, online teacher professional development, effective pedagogical models and practices for online and blended instruction, facilitating progressive discourse online, alignment of technology with pedagogy during the design process, and design-based research.
+Bohdana Allman holds PhD in Instructional Psychology & Technology from Brigham Young University.
+Dr. Allman's research interests represent her cross-disciplinary expertise in applied linguistics, pedagogy, and learning experience design and include online collaborative learning, online teacher professional development, effective pedagogical models and practices for online and blended instruction, alignment of technology with pedagogy during the design process, and design-based research.

 Tutaleni I. Asino